If you want more search traffic to your Shopify site, then this post is for you.

 It’s all about visualizing the signal areas on your site.
 What do you want people to see?

-In fact, in my experience with eCommerce sites, one of the most important signal areas of Shopify collection pages is having keywords or key terms used in anchor text.
+In fact, in my experience with SEO for eCommerce sites, one of the most important signal areas of Shopify collection pages is having keywords or key terms used in anchor text.
 Why is that, exactly?
 You have to think of Google like a robot.

 What makes sense for a robot?
 When Google looks at a product intent search, it will compare how many products a page links to.
 With that in mind, it stands to reason that the number of links and the relevant keywords included in those links act as a strong signal to Google when it comes to determining which page will best satisfy user intent.